SethiAbhinav/VoiceStoryBoard/README.md

-# AI-Character-Mania
+# VoiceStoryBoard
-Create voiceovers for children storybooks/play books
+Create voiceovers for children (any, actually) story books.